Dynamic Assortment Selection under the Nested Logit Models: Numerical results

-For each nest $i\in[M]$, we generate the revenue parameters $\{r_{ij}\}_{j=1}^N$ independently and identically from the uniform distribution on $[0.2, 0.8]$ and the preference parameters $\{v_{ij}\}_{j=1}^N$ independently and identically from the uniform distribution on $[10/N(M-1), 20/N(M-1)]$, where $N$ is the number of items in each nest.
-The nest discounting parameters $\{\gamma_i\}_{i=1}^M$ are generated independently and identically from the uniform distribution on $[0.5,1]$.
+For each nest $i\in[M]$, the revenue parameters $\{r_{ij}\}_{j=1}^N$ are independently and identically distributed from the uniform distribution on $[0.2, 0.8]$ and the preference parameters $\{v_{ij}\}_{j=1}^N$ are independently and identically distributed from the uniform distribution on $[10/N(M-1), 20/N(M-1)]$, where $N$ is the number of items in each nest.
+The nest discounting parameters $\{\gamma_i\}_{i=1}^M$ are independently and identically distributed from the uniform distribution on $[0.5,1]$.

-We consider the model parameter settings of $M\in\{5,10\}$ for the number of nests, $N\in[25,1000]$ for the number of items per nest, $T\in[100,10^7]$ for the time horizon and $\delta\in\{0,10^{-3},5\times 10^{-3},10^{-2},5\times 10^{-2}\}$ for the granularity parameter in the discretized policy. ($\delta=0$ means that no discretization is carried out, and the policy reduces to Algorithms \ref{alg:meta} and \ref{alg:ucb}).
+We consider the different combinations of parameters in terms of $M$ (the number of nests), $N$ (the number of items per nest), $T$ (time horizon length), and $\delta$ (the granularity parameter in the heuristic discretized policy).
+We note that $\delta=0$ means that no discretization is carried out.
 For each $(M,N)$ settings, we generate model parameters $\{r_{ij},v_{ij},\gamma_i\}_{i,j=1}^{M,N}$ as described in the previous paragraph, and then run the dynamic assortment policy for 100 independent trials.
 The median and maximum accumulated regret over $T$ periods are reported.